NAS-NeRF: Generative Neural Architecture Search for Neural Radiance Fields: Methods

-Decomposing the networks for neural radiance fields into standalone blocks enables reformulating NeRF architecture search as learning specialized cells, with the NeRF field acting analogously to a optimizable cell~\cite{zoph_neural_2017}.
+Decomposing the networks for neural radiance fields into standalone blocks enables reformulating NeRF architecture search as learning specialized cells, with the NeRF field acting analogously to an optimizable cell~\cite{zoph_neural_2017}.
 Furthermore, this allows viewing the overall NAS-NeRF architecture as two configurable field cells in series - one coarse field cell to learn global structure, and one fine field cell to learn high-frequency details.
-This modular parametrization focuses optimization on the core NeRF network while decoupling peripheral components like samplers, encoders, and spatial distortions.
+This modular parameterization focuses optimization on the core NeRF network while decoupling peripheral components like samplers or encoders.
 Our search strategy can thus function as a plugin applied to various NeRF methods by optimizing the architecture of the density estimator sub-cell.